Top Malaysian football officials quit over foreign-born players scandal

 "The resignations are to safeguard the reputation and institutional interests of (the association) and to mitigate the risk of further adverse consequences that could affect Malaysian football as a whole," acting president Yusoff Mahadi told reporters.

+He described the move as voluntary, and a "measured and principled step taken in response to recent developments that have attracted significant public attention and external scrutiny".

+Wednesday's resignations will "provide the appropriate space for FIFA and the Asian Football Confederation to independently assess, review, and, where necessary, address governance, administrative, and procedural matters within FAM", Yusoff added.

-FIFA suspended seven foreign-born players for a year in September and fined the Football Association of Malaysia (FAM) US$400,000 for submitting false documents claiming they had Malaysian ancestry.
+FIFA suspended seven foreign-born players for a year in September and fined the FAM US$400,000 for submitting doctored papers claiming they had Malaysian ancestry.

+FIFA accused the country's federation of submitting the documents to make them eligible to represent the Southeast Asian nation, ostensibly to give the national football team a boost.

-Football's global governing body had launched a probe after receiving a complaint following Malaysia's 4-0 thrashing of Vietnam in a June Asian Cup qualifier.
+Football's global governing body then launched a probe after receiving a complaint following Malaysia's 4-0 thrashing of Vietnam in a June Asian Cup qualifier.

+An investigation by the body showed that none of the players - Hector Hevel, Jon Irazabal, Gabriel Palmero, Facundo Garces, Rodrigo Holgado, Imanol Machuca and Joao Brandao Figueiredo - had a parent or grandparent born in the country.

-FAM appealed the sanctions, but a FIFA committee rejected it and issued a scathing report slamming the association for "not taking any discernible disciplinary action".
+FAM appealed the sanctions, but a FIFA committee rejected it and issued a scathing report slamming the association for "not taking any discernible disciplinary action" in the wake of the allegations.

 FAM has since appealed to the Court of Arbitration for Sport in Switzerland, where the case is pending.